11ty/11ty-website/src/docs/dev-server.md

 ---
 # Eleventy Dev Server {% addedin "2.0.0" %}

 Eleventy 2.0 bundles a brand new default development server.

+At time of release, this new server:

+* Reduced dependencies from 349 to 202
+* Reduced `node_modules` size 🏋️ from 81.7 MB to 36.3 MB
+* Faster `npm install` times, decreased by 85%
+* No unresolved `npm audit` errors or warnings 👀

+## Options

-You can configure this with the new `setServerOptions` Configuration API method.
+You can configure the server with the new `setServerOptions` Configuration API method.

 {% codetitle ".eleventy.js" %}